-- I. The city council shall hold regular meetings and provide the time, place, and manner of holding its meetings by annual resolution.
+- 1. The city council shall hold regular meetings and provide the time, place, and manner of holding its meetings by annual resolution.
 A majority of regular council meetings must be held after 5:00 p.m.
 All meetings of the council must be open to the public, except as permitted by state law (Sacramento City Charter, § 31). - 2.
-The council shall generally meet on Tuesdays at either 2:00 p.m. or 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually adopted meeting schedule or as otherwise revised by the council. - 3.
-City boards, commissions, and committees shall hold regular meetings and provide the time, place, and manner of holding its meetings.
-All meetings of the the city's legislative bodies must be open to the public, except as permitted by state law.
-The city council shall annually adopt a meeting schedule for all legislative bodies.
+The city council shall generally meet on Tuesdays at either 2:00 p.m. or 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise stipulated in the adopted meeting schedule. - 3.
+City council standing committees shall generally meet on Tuesdays at 11:00 a.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise stipulated in the adopted meeting schedule. - 4.
+City boards, commissions, and committees shall hold regular meetings and provide the time, place, and manner of holding its meetings, according to the council-adopted meeting schedule.
+All meetings of the city's legislative bodies must be open to the public, except as permitted by state law.
+The city council shall annually, and as needed, adopt a meeting schedule for all city legislative bodies. - 5.
+City boards, commission, and committees shall generally meet at either 11:00 a.m., 1:00 p.m., or 5:30 p.m. at the City Hall Complex, 915 I Street, Sacramento, California, except as otherwise stipulated in the council-adopted meeting schedule.